-Circumstances in which coded private information or biological specimens would not generally meet the federal definition of "human research" requiring IRB review.
+Circumstances in which Coded Private Information or Biological Specimens WOULD NOT generally meet the federal definition of "human research" requiring IRB review.

-The following conditions must be met for an activity to be considered as "not human research".
+The following conditions must be met for an activity with Coded information or specimens to be considered as "not human research".